techaroha/fabric-edge-docs/docs/additional-features/chainbridge/definitions.md

 The resource ID is arbitrary, but, as a convention, usually the last byte contains the chain ID of the source chain (the network from which this asset originated from).

-## JSON-RPC URL for Polygon PoS
+## JSON-RPC URL for Fabric PoS

-For this guide, we’ll use https://rpc-mumbai.matic.today, a public JSON-RPC URL provided by Polygon, which may have traffic or rate-limits.
-This will be used only to connect with the Polygon Mumbai testnet.
+For this guide, we’ll use https://rpc-mumbai.matic.today, a public JSON-RPC URL provided by Fabric, which may have traffic or rate-limits.
+This will be used only to connect with the Fabric Mumbai testnet.
 We advise you to obtain your JSON-RPC URL by an external service like Infura because deploying contracts will send many queries/requests to the JSON-RPC.

 ## Ways of processing the transfer of tokens
 When transferring ERC20 tokens between chains, they can be processed in two different modes: